 Bridge statements tend to work because they're based in objective optimism, says Fader, which actually isn't an oxymoron.
 "Optimistic self-talk is only helpful if it's based in facts", he explains—without any truth, it might be hard to convince yourself of something.
 Bridge statements are also neutral, which helps you be more open-minded and flexible in your mentality before, during and after a workout or event.
 "Instead of letting your emotions dictate your behaviours, bridge statements redirect your focus to what you can control and what's possible in the moment," adds Petruzzelli.

 How to Use Bridge Statements

 Training isn't just about hitting a goal time or lifting a certain weight.
 "Focusing on outcomes is an all-or-nothing mentality—we're only giving ourselves a fifty-fifty chance at feeling successful", says Petruzzelli.
-Post-workout, ask yourself: Did you stay focused?
-Did you push through without taking a break?
-How much effort did you give under the circumstances, which change day to day?
-Considering specific wins from your session instead of just the end result will make you feel more accomplished—and better equipped to tackle the next session.
-Plus, you'll have banked some reality to refine your self-talk technique for good, be it for your training or any other area of your life.
+Post-workout, ask yourself: Did I stay focused?
+Did I push through without taking a break?
+How much effort did I give under the circumstances, which change day to day?
+Considering specific wins from your session instead of just the end result will make you feel more accomplished and better equipped to tackle the next session.
+Plus, you'll have banked some reality to refine your self-talk technique—for training or any other area of your life—for good.